pacificclimate/pdp/doc/source/raster.rst

 Map
 ^^^
 All mapping is provided using open geospatial protocols.
 Base maps may be requested using `Open Source Geospatial Foundation's (OSGeo) <http://www.osgeo.org>`_ `Tile Map Service Specification <http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification>`_.
-We deploy our basemaps via Tilecache and they can be accessed at https://a.tile.pacificclimate.org/tilecache/tilecache.py.
+We deploy our basemaps via `MapProxy <https://mapproxy.org/>`_ and they can be accessed at https://services.pacificclimate.org/mapproxy/service.

 Climate raster overlays are served via the `OSGeo's Open Geospatial Consortium's (OGC) <http://www.opengeospatial.org/>`_ `Web Mapping Service (WMS) protocol <http://www.opengeospatial.org/standards/wms>`_.
 To obtain the climate raster overlays, one may make a valid WMS request to our deployment of `ncWMS <http://www.resc.rdg.ac.uk/trac/ncWMS/>`_ located at https://tools.pacificclimate.org/ncWMS-PCIC.